 - Label text

 Okay, not too bad.
-So let’s say you install this and get everything working on your laptop.
+So, let’s say you install this and get everything working on your laptop.
 Once you start playing with the visual, you start to ask questions: How does resizing the visual work?
 Does it auto-scale?
-Should the data labels be fixed position or allow the user formatting options?
-How do change the background of the circle based on the data?
+Should the data labels be in a fixed position or allow the user to choose formatting options?
+How do you change the background of the circle based on the data?
 How can I add more data to this visual?
 What about tooltips?
 Drill-though?

-So after giving it some thought and talking with your team, now your breakdown starts to grow:
+So, after giving it some thought and talking with your team, your breakdown starts to grow: